 The Long Song : Te Waiata Roa

-An t-ร’ran Fada : The Yonder Cruin : Hirgรขn : Guhkes Lรกvvla
+An t-Òran Fada : The Yonder Cruin : Hirgân : Guhkes Lávvla

 An international creative residency exploring the global and cross-cultural intersections of land, music and ancestry.

-The Long Song project brings together indigenous Mฤori musicians from Aotearoa (NZ), Sรกmi artists from Norway, Welsh, Gaelic, and Scots artists to explore commonalities and differences, and stories told through generations, sung across time and space
+The Long Song project is an international initiative bringing together indigenous musicians.
+At Knockengorroch the Long Song brought together Māori musicians from Aotearoa (NZ), Sámi artists from Norway, Welsh, Gaelic, and Scots artists to explore commonalities and differences, and stories told through generations, sung across time and space

-Mฤori musicians Huia Hamon and Rob Thorne will travel from Aotearoa to Scotland for the first time.
-They will be accompanied by Aotearoan cultural leaders from the Matariki Cultural Foundation and Creative Northland.
+Māori musicians Huia Hamon and Rob Thorne travelled from Aotearoa to Scotland for the first time, accompanied by Aotearoan cultural leaders from the Matariki Cultural Foundation and Creative Northland.

 Knockengorroch has always championed music about belonging, ancestry and place – and the land has always been integral to that work.
 Through heritage activities, which bring to life some of the diverse stories of communities now gone, Knockengorroch aims to re-connect people, and inspire those to come.
 Connection improves wellbeing as well as inspiring a deeper concern and responsibility for the earth, essential at this time of environmental crisis.
 The Long Song featured artists all have these concerns at their core.

-The Long Song artists will also co-design and perform an opening ceremony to honour the land and kick start Knockengorroch Festival on Thursday 22 May.
-Performances will take place during the festival, and festival goers will be able to take part in Sรกmi joiking, Mฤori poi and instrumentation, Gaelic, Scots and Welsh singing workshops from the artists.
+The Long Song artists also co-designed and took part in an opening ceremony to honour the land and kick start Knockengorroch Festival on Thursday 22 May.
+Performances took place during the festival, with festival goers able to take part in Sámi joiking, Māori poi and instrumentation, Gaelic, Scots and Welsh singing workshops from the artists.

 The Long Song at Knockengorroch is the continuation of the project begun in March 2024 when Knockengorroch and Trac Cymru were invited to Aotearoa (New Zealand) by the Matariki Cultural Foundation to join other indigenous and international delegates for a conversation about a global indigenous music platform.